CosyZone/astro-visits/README.md

 pnpm dev
 ```

-This will start the example Astro project on an available port (e.g. http://localhost:4328)
+This will start the example Astro project on an available port

 ### Build the integration